OpenSTEF/openstef/docs/source/user_guide/guides/probabilistic_forecasting.rst

      - ``reg:quantileerror`` objective
      - Fast iteration on linear-tractable problems, or as a robust baseline.
      - Uses XGBoost's built-in quantile regression for linear boosters.
+       Quantile levels are sorted internally before training, so input order does not matter.
    * - **LightGBM**
      - ``MultiQuantileRegressor``
      - Large feature sets where LightGBM's training speed pays off.